NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/software models/A Grey-Box Approach for Detecting Malicious User Interactions in Web Applications.md

 Project:
   - SLR
 ---
 This research leverage a graph-based representation of known attack scenarios (sequences of URLs from syslogs) to train an algorithm to classify new user interactions as benign or malicious.
-Isomorphism in subgraph of the new interactions are verifyied
+Isomorphism in subgraph of the new interactions are verified
 ## Context

 Moder applications implement a multi-tier model involving ==multiple application providers that interface together== in order to supply a service.
 For example, an e-commerce may leverage on an authentication service and on a payment service, and a blog may leverage on a service to handle a comment or forum section.